DrPepperNo1/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course:  B.S. in Microelectronic Engineering
       institution: Huazhong University of Science and Technology
       year: 2019~2023(Expected)